pwnified/CocoaSoundCloudAPI/README.md

 # Important notice
-Unfortunately, we decided to discontinue support for this project; SoundCloud will no longer accept pull requests or make public releases of java-api-wrapper.
-If you're using java-api-wrapper in one of your projects, we suggest you fork the project in order to perform any necessary maintenance.
+Unfortunately, we decided to discontinue support for this project; SoundCloud will no longer accept pull requests or make public releases of CocoaSoundCloudAPI.
+If you're using CocoaSoundCloudAPI in one of your projects, we suggest you fork the project in order to perform any necessary maintenance.

 # The SoundCloud API for Cocoa